mpoiriert/data-tester/docs/getting_started.rst

 For more complex data (array, object) you can use the **path** method to test something deeper in the data itself:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Path
-   :caption: Test Path
+   :caption: Example: Path
    :emphasize-lines: 3
    :start-after: //example-start: TestPath
    :end-before: //example-end: TestPath
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 By Using the **path** method you are making a assertion that the *path* is accessible.
 Also if you pass a **callable** at the second argument it will be call with a new **Tester** instance with the *data* of the *path* to be tested.

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Path-Callable
-   :caption: Test Path Callable
+   :caption: Example: Path Callable
    :emphasize-lines: 4-6
    :start-after: //example-start: TestPath
    :end-before: //example-end: TestPath
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Chaining Path
 ^^^^^^^^^^^^^
 Since the **path** method return the original **Tester** instance you can easily chain multiple **path** test.

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Chain-Path
-   :caption: Chain Path Test
+   :caption: Example: Chain Path
    :emphasize-lines: 3,8
    :start-after: //example-start: ChainTestPath
    :end-before: //example-end: ChainTestPath
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Deep Path
 ^^^^^^^^^
 If you have a deeper object you can call **path** inside your **callable**

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Deeper-Path
-   :caption: Deeper Path Test
+   :caption: Example: Deeper Path
    :emphasize-lines: 3,5
    :start-after: //example-start: DeeperPathTest
    :end-before: //example-end: DeeperPathTest
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Each
 ^^^^
 If your data is **iterable** trough **foreach** you can test all the entry via a callable:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Each
-   :caption: Each Test
+   :caption: Example: Each
    :emphasize-lines: 3
    :start-after: //example-start: EachTest
    :end-before: //example-end: EachTest
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Transform
 ^^^^^^^^^